BallAerospace/COSMOS/_docs/screens.md

 ### END
 The END keyword is used to indicate the close of a layout widget.
 For example a VERTICALBOX keyword must be matched with an END keyword to indicate where the VERTICALBOX ends.

+### STAY_ON_TOP
+The STAY_ON_TOP keyword is used to force the screen to the front of the display stack.
+This forces the window to stay above ALL other windows including other applications not associated with COSMOS.

 ### GLOBAL_SETTING
 The GLOBAL_SETTING keyword is used to apply a widget setting to allow widgets of a certain type.
 (See SETTING)